duncanbradley/thesis/related_work.md

 Hullman & Diakopoulos: Rhetoric

+Taxonomies have captured the mapping between data types and visualisation types, revealing what is suitable for understanding particular datasets.

+Brust-Renck et al. (2013) - importance of intentionally selecting a message and designing chart appropriately to convey gist.

 # Visualisation Literacy

 What would a bias-sensitive measure of data visualisation literacy look like, given what now know about bias?

 Look at: CALVI: Critical Thinking Assessment for Literacy in Visualizations

+How has literacy been assessed before (Okan)

+Why have I chosen this specific measure?

 # Truncation